google/ExoPlayer/extensions/cronet/README.md

 preference, trying to build a `CronetEngine` from each in turn using `CronetProvider.createBuilder()` until one has been successfully created.
-This approach also allows you to determine when the `CronetEngine` has been obtained from Cronet Fallback, in which case you can avoid using it for ExoPlayer whilst still using it for other networking performed by your application.
+This approach also allows you to determine when the `CronetEngine` has been obtained from Cronet Fallback, in which case you can avoid using `CronetDataSource` whilst still using Cronet Fallback for other networking performed by your application.

 [Send a simple request]: https://developer.android.com/guide/topics/connectivity/cronet/start